 for some constants $A$ and $B$.
 Legendre specifically conjectured $A = 1$ and $B = -1.08366$.
-Gauss conjectured the same formula and stated he was not sure what the constants $A$ and $B$ might turn out to be.
+Gauss conjectured the same formula and stated he was not sure what the constant $B$ might turn out to be.
 Gauss' conjecture was based on millions of painstaking calculations first obtained in 1792 and 1793 which were never published but nonetheless predate Legendre's work on the subject.
+It is worth noting that later in his 1849 letter to Encke Gauss conjectured that $\pi(N) \approx \text{Li}(N)$, which in particular implies the correct values for $A$ and $B$.
 The first major breakthrough on the problem was due to Chebyshev who showed that

-for some explicit constants $c$ and $C$.
+for some explicit constants $c$ and $C$ with $c > 0$.
 There is a long history of improvements to these explicit constants for which we refer to Goldstein \cite{Goldstein} and Goldfeld \cite{Goldfeld}.
 The prime number theorem was important motivation for Riemann's seminal work on the zeta function.